IP address types and allocation methods in Azure

 An Azure VPN Gateway connects an Azure virtual network to other Azure virtual networks, or to an on-premises network.
 A public IP address is assigned to the VPN Gateway to enable it to communicate with the remote network.
-You can only assign a dynamic public IP address to a VPN gateway.
+You can only assign a dynamic basic public IP address to a VPN gateway.

 You can associate a public IP address with an Azure Application Gateway, by assigning it to the gateway's frontend configuration.
 This public IP address serves as a load-balanced VIP.
-You can only assign a dynamic public IP address to an application gateway frontend configuration.
+You can only assign a dynamic basic public IP address to an application gateway frontend configuration.

 The following table shows the specific property through which a public IP address can be associated to a top-level resource, and the possible allocation methods (dynamic or static) that can be used.